igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/onboarding/02-first-task.md

   ```

 This command:
-- Computes the correct HMAC signature.
+- computes the correct HMAC signature.
-- Sends the raw request body.
+- sends the raw request body.
-- Calls the /webhooks endpoint.
+- calls the /webhooks endpoint.

 ## Step 5: Verify the result